nortikin/sverchok/docs/nodes/alpha_nodes/contour2D.rst

 _ This implementation can get very slow when working with hundreds of inputs and different distances, handle it with patience.

-_ If the node does not create a closed contour try increasing the vertices number or rising the mask tolerace slowly
+_ If the node does not create a closed contour try increasing the vertices number or rising the mask tolerance slowly

 _ This is the pull request where this node was added https://github.com/nortikin/sverchok/pull/2001